lingeringwillx/sims2py/README.md

 **delete(length)**

-Deletes *length* bytes from the file.
-Unlike other functions, this function reads backwards.
+Deletes *length* bytes from the file starting from *current position - length* to *current position*.

 **find(bytes_sequence, n=1)**